4 Quick Questions with Sander Paul van Tongeren, Managing Director of GRESB

 Since 2009, GRESB has expanded its real estate coverage beyond private equity firms to include many U.S.-based REITs and a growing group of listed property companies globally.
 We continue to experience a strong uptick in REIT participation as the industry seeks to benchmark ESG best practices against its peers.

 I’m excited about two areas of growing interest.
 First, the GRESB Infrastructure Assessment launched in 2016, which broadened our ESG coverage to include all real asset classes.
 Secondly, the GRESB Debt Assessment covers the full real estate capital stack.
 This ESG engagement framework is relevant to the Mortgage REITs that are part of NAREIT.
-For the first time, GRESB has set participation targets for 2017.
-Why is now the right time to set such goals?

 During GRESB’s early years, our focus was to improve the GRESB assessments, invest in technology and streamline the annual data collection process.
 The GRESB portal is now state of the art, industry engagement is strong at nearly 60 percent of global REITs by market capitalization and our data validation process is robust.

 GRESB has become the global standard with $2.8 trillion of real estate companies and funds benchmarked using the GRESB Real Estate Assessment in 2016.
 We anticipate our first Canadian REIT participants in 2017 and see additional interest in Latin America.
-What are some of the other initiatives we can expect to see from GRESB in the near future?

 The GRESB team is working on three near-term initiatives.
 This year, we are releasing the GRESB Public Disclosure Level, a new feature providing investors with insights not captured in the real estate assessment data.